 The Police Department shall preserve the peace; protect life and property; detect, arrest and prosecute offenders of the laws of New Jersey and the ordinances of the Township of Blairstown; direct and control traffic; provide attendance at and protection during emergencies; provide appearances in court; cooperate with all other law enforcement agencies; and provide training for the efficiency of its members and officers as well as perform all other duties and fulfill all other responsibilities normally associated with the operation of a police department.

-Said Police Department shall consist of one Director of Police, and such Police Inspectors, Captains, Lieutenants, Sergeants, Police Officers, Special Law Enforcement Officers and civilian employees as deemed necessary and appropriate by the Township Committee in consultation with the Director of Police.
-The Township Committee, in consultation with the Director of Police may, from time to time, leave one or more of the above positions vacant, as they see fit.
+Said Police Department shall consist of one Chief of Police, and such Police Inspectors, Captains, Lieutenants, Sergeants, Police Officers, Special Law Enforcement Officers and civilian employees as deemed necessary and appropriate by the Township Committee in consultation with the Chief of Police.
+The Township Committee, in consultation with the Chief of Police may, from time to time, leave one or more of the above positions vacant, as they see fit.
 The express purpose for identifying these offices is to establish a statutory line of authority from all police employees to a higher elected authority.
 Whenever any such office is intentionally left vacant, it will be deemed not to exist and it will be passed in the chain of command.
-The Township Committee, in consultation with the Director of Police, may therefore recreate or resurrect an office that has been so abolished by naming a person to fill said office.
+The Township Committee, in consultation with the Chief of Police, may therefore recreate or resurrect an office that has been so abolished by naming a person to fill said office.
 No personnel may be appointed to the Blairstown Police Department until they have satisfied all statutory requirements and have complied with the selection process and standards established by the Rules and Regulations adopted by the Police Commissioner to govern said Police Department.
 No police officers shall be appointed to the Blairstown Police Department until they have successfully completed physical, mental and psychological examinations.
 In the event that the abolishment of an office results in a decrease in the members of the Police Department or demotion in rank, any termination or demotion shall be in the inverse order of appointment pursuant to and for the reasons established by N.J.S.A.
 40A:14-143.
 Any promotions shall take into account due consideration of the length and merit of service of existing members of the department as required by N.J.S.A.
 40A:14-129.

 The Blairstown Police Department shall come under the jurisdiction of the appropriate authority, which is hereby created pursuant to N.J.S.A.
 40A:14-118.
 Said appropriate authority shall be the Township Committee.

-Each sworn officer and each civilian employee is duty bound to be thoroughly familiar with the provisions of the Police Manual and Rules and Regulations of the Police Department.
+Each sworn officer and each civilian employee is duty bound to be thoroughly familiar with the provisions of the police manual and rules and regulations of the Police Department.

 In the event of any disciplinary proceeding against any member of the Police Department of the Township of Blairstown, undertaken and/or instituted pursuant to the provisions of N.J.S.A.
 40A:14-147 et seq., the Township Committee, as the appropriate authority, shall act as the hearing officer in charge of all such proceedings.
-Notwithstanding the foregoing, the Township Committee may, in its discretion, elect to designate a hearing officer other than the Township Committee, including, but not limited to, the Police Director for the purpose of conducting the disciplinary hearing, receiving evidence, preparing a record, and submitting findings and a proposed recommendation of penalty, if any, to the Township Committee.
+Notwithstanding the foregoing, the Township Committee may, in its discretion, elect to designate a hearing officer other than the Township Committee, including, but not limited to, the Chief of Police for the purpose of conducting the disciplinary hearing, receiving evidence, preparing a record, and submitting findings and a proposed recommendation of penalty, if any, to the Township Committee.

 All disciplinary proceedings shall be conducted in accordance with the requirements of N.J.S.A.
 40A:14-147.
 The Township Committee, acting in its capacity as the appropriate authority, shall schedule a hearing no sooner than 10 calendar days nor later than 30 calendar days, from the date of service of the charges upon the employee.
 A notice of charges served upon any employee shall contain the date, time and location of the hearing on the charges.
 The terms of any disciplinary action imposed shall be set forth in a written resolution adopted by the Township Committee.

-Administer and enforce the Rules and Regulations of the Police Department and any special emergency directive for the disposition and, except as otherwise set forth in this chapter, the discipline of the Department and its officers and members;
+Administer and enforce the rules and regulations of the Police Department and any special emergency directive for the disposition and, except as otherwise set forth in this chapter, the discipline of the Department and its officers and members;

 Have, exercise and discharge the functions, powers, and duties of the Chief Executive Officer of the Police Department;